8 Easy Steps to Organize Anything

 Step 8: LABEL!!!

 Once you’ve gone shopping, install the products in your space and be sure to add labels!!
 This essential step is often overlooked.
 Not only does it help you to maintain a space, it helps every other member of your family as well.
 Once playroom bins are labeled, children, parents, babysitters, and grandparents can all help keep that space clean.
 Label everything!
 There are many fancy label makers out there, but this one is my go-to label maker and the refills are cheaper on Amazon than in the stores.
+If you want to take your label game up to the next level, we LOVE this Cube label maker.

 Brother P-Touch PT-D210 Label Maker